karla-descartes/tutorials/guides/viewer.rst

 Finding the TMS link for Analytics Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Users can export layers from Viewer to Analytics Studio.
-Click next to the layer to export and then click the option to Export the layer.
+Click the ellipsis beside a layer and select “Export Layer”.
 A dialog box will appear that has the option to copy three different types of static urls:  TMS URL, ArcGIS Tile Layer URL and a Tableau TMS XML URL.
 Copy the TMS URL using the clipboard icon.
 Open up `Analytics Studio <https://analytics.descarteslabs.com/>`_ In `Map Settings` expand the options for Base Map.
-Choose the option for `Add Custom Basemap.`Paste in your TMS URL into the first field.
+Choose the option for `Add Custom Basemap.` Paste in your TMS URL into the first field.
 Then click `Add Basemap.`